Khang1z2t/Khang1z2t/README.md

 - 📫 How to reach me **kbao040@gmail.com**

-- ⚡ Fun fact **I like code game and want to learn about code game**
+- ⚡ Fun fact **I like code games and want to learn about code games**

 <h3 align="left">Connect with me:</h3>
 <p align="left">